cstb/ifc-sdk/Readme.md

 1.	make sure you have CMake installed or else download CMake from [http://cmake.org](http://www.cmake.org/download/)
 2. Launch CMake, This should open a window.
 3. You can now specify :
-	-	where the source code is (the ifc2x3-SDK folder)
+	-	where the source code is (the ifc-sdk folder)
 	-	and where to build the binaries.
 It is usual to put them in a sub-folder of the source code called `build`
 4. Hit the 'Configure' button. this should popup a window asking to choose a generator (select your visual studio version here and hit 'ok').
 5. Hit the 'Configure' once again and click 'Ok' to close the application.
 6. You now should now have a `ifc2x3_sdk.sln` Visual Studio solution file inside your binary directory.
 7.	open this solution from Visual Studio and generate the solution
-8.	on successfull build you should have the libraries and the binaries located in your `ifc2x3-SDK/build` folder.
+8.	on successfull build you should have the libraries and the binaries located in your `ifc-sdk/build` folder.
 With the Visual Studio Generator from CMake the binaries are located in a sub-folder depending on the type of compilation requested (Debug, Release, etc.).

 5.2 Advanced configuration options
 ----------------------------------

 The CMake application has more configuration possibilities.
 Launch it again and you can specify :

--	The installation prefix : default to `C:/Program Files/ifc2x3-SDK` (Generate the Project 'INSTALL' from Visual Studio to install the headers and libraries).
+-	The installation prefix : default to `C:/Program Files/ifc-sdk` (Generate the Project 'INSTALL' from Visual Studio to install the headers and libraries).
 -	If you want to enable the static build of the sdk
 -	Where you want your executables and libraries generated
 -	If you want to enable the tests (run them by generating the Project `RUN_TESTS` from the Visual Studio)